by Bruce Poinsette

 “If I’m hitting something as hard and embedded as the white spatial imaginary of Portland and what it has done to generation after generation–if I’m hitting it with all these things in such a massive way, it creates these fissures that can be used in different ways to get to the meat of it and break it apart,” says Towne.
 “Whereas if it’s one particular angle, I find it’s very easy to get preoccupied with the medium or get preoccupied with the art.
 But when you use all these different things, it lifts us out of that.
 Then we can talk about the conceptual underpinning of what we’re dealing with rather than the cool video we saw.”

-Going forward, Towne and Dr. Bates are working with the North Portland Library to host more programming that focuses on family and community history in the Humboldt neighborhood.
+Going forward, Towne and Bates are working with a local library partner to host more programming that focuses on family and community history in the Humboldt neighborhood.
 As with all their other programming and activities, the ultimate goal is to create and expand opportunities for different members of Portland’s Black community to engage with each other.
 Despite the historic apprehension on the part of the City towards most Black organizing, Towne points out that the benefits of this engagement go far beyond the Black community.

 ¹The presentations will be held at PCC Paragon Gallery from Apr.
 4-25.